Social protection statistics - pension expenditure and pension beneficiaries

 Expenditure per pension beneficiary — what the data mean

-Data on pension expenditure and on the numbers of pension beneficiaries can be combined to produce figures for pension expenditure per beneficiary of at least one type of pension.
+Data on pension expenditure and on the numbers of pension beneficiaries can be combined to provide information detailing pension expenditure per beneficiary (for those receiving at least one type of pension).
 The interpretation of such figures is not, however, straightforward and requires a detailed understanding of the benefits included in the data and their characteristics.

 Distribution of pension expenditure and beneficiaries by type of pension

-Detailed data on pensions are recorded according to a two-tier classification system.
-While the sum of the expenditure on the different types of pension included in each classification respectively is always equal to the total expenditure, this is not the case for beneficiaries, as an individual can receive multiple pensions simultaneously, which leads to double-counting if the numbers of beneficiaries of each type of pensions are then added up.
-Such cases typically involve individuals receiving both an old age pension and a survivors’ pension, because disability pensions paid to those above the legal or standard retirement age are, in principle, recorded as old age pensions.
+While the sum of the expenditure on the different types of pension is always equal to total expenditure, this is not the case for beneficiaries, as an individual can receive multiple pensions simultaneously (which leads to double-counting if the numbers of beneficiaries for each type of pension are added up).
+Such cases typically involve individuals receiving both an old-age pension and a survivors’ pension, because disability pensions paid to those above the legal or standard retirement age are, in principle, recorded as old-age pensions.

-The first-level breakdown classifies pensions according to the four different ESSPROS functions: disability, old age, survivors and unemployment.
-Of these, pensions relating to old age were in 2013 by far the largest category, accounting for 79.5 % of total expenditure and received by 80.3 % of pension beneficiaries (see Figure 3, data exclude Belgium, Greece and Poland).
-Survivors’ pensions were the second largest category, accounting for 11.7 % of expenditure and received by 20.6 % of beneficiaries, followed by disability pensions, accounting for 8.5 % of expenditure and received by 12.1 % of beneficiaries.
-Unemployment pensions were the smallest category (accounting for 0.2 % of expenditure and of beneficiaries).
+Figure 3 classifies pensions, at a first level, according to four main ESSPROS functions, namely: disability, old-age, survivors and unemployment.
+Of these, pensions relating to old-age were in 2015 by far the largest category across the EU-28 (excluding Poland), accounting for 79.9 % of total expenditure and 80.7 % of pension beneficiaries.
+Survivors’ pensions were the second largest category, accounting for 11.3 % of expenditure and 20.4 % of beneficiaries, followed by disability pensions (8.6 % of expenditure and 11.8 % of beneficiaries) and unemployment pensions (0.3 % of expenditure and 0.2 % of beneficiaries).

 Pension expenditure per beneficiary by type of pension